 I generally do this by adding texture to the background, clothes, hair and then contrasting all these things with the matching contrast.
 So, that’s the game you’ve to play for as well!
 Play a bit with the clothes, hairstyle, and posture to determine what works best for you.

-Don’t be that guy who uses little to no effort in creating awesome backgrounds.
+Don’t be that guy who makes little to no effort to create awesome backgrounds.
 For backgrounds, the white color seems to be a kind of norm with lots of studio photographers.

 3. Hide Certain Features